Open Accessibility Menu

 Diagnostic Imaging

-Also called radiology services, helps physicians arrive at an accurate diagnosis for a wide variety of diseases that cannot be made through physical examination or blood tests alone.
+Also called radiology services, diagnostic imaging helps physicians arrive at an accurate diagnosis for a wide variety of diseases that cannot be made through physical examination or blood tests alone.
 We offer state-of-the-art diagnostic equipment, including CT scans, ultrasound, MRI scans, mammography, and bone density scanning.

 Digital Radiography (DR X-ray)